Clinton Foundation: Clinton Global Initiative (CGI) and CGI U

 In 2007, Bill started CGI U, which expanded the model of CGI to students, universities, and national youth organizations.
-CGI U has been held at Tulane University, the University of Texas at Austin, the University of Miami, the University of California, San Diego, The George Washington University, Washington University in St. Louis, Arizona State University, and University of California, Berkeley.
-Panelists and speakers have included Jon Stewart, Madeleine Albright, Vandana Shiva, Bill and Chelsea Clinton, Stephen Colbert, Jack Dorsey, Greg Stanton, U.S. Rep. Gabby Giffords, Shane Battier, Salman Khan (founder of Khan Academy), and U.S. Rep. John Lewis.
+CGI U has been held at Tulane University, the University of Texas at Austin, the University of Miami, the University of California, San Diego, The George Washington University, Washington University in St. Louis, Arizona State University, and the University of California, Berkeley.
+Panelists and speakers have included Jon Stewart, Madeleine Albright, Vandana Shiva, Bill and Chelsea Clinton, Stephen Colbert, Jack Dorsey, Greg Stanton, U.S. rep. Gabby Giffords, Shane Battier, Salman Khan (founder of Khan Academy), and U.S. rep. John Lewis.

 In September 2016, it was announced that the Initiative would be winding down to be discontinued and that 74 employees would be let go at the end of the year.
 In January 2017, it was announced that another 22 employees would be let go by April 15, 2017, and that CGI University would be continued.

 Clinton Global Citizen Awards

 The Clinton Global Citizen Awards are a set of awards which have been given by the Clinton Global Initiative every year since 2007.
 The awards are given to individuals who, in the opinion of the Clinton Foundation, are "outstanding individuals who exemplify global citizenship through their vision and leadership".
-Past recipients of the award include Mexican businessman and philanthropist Carlos Slim, Irish billionaire Denis O'Brien, Moroccan entrepreneur Mohammad Abbad Andaloussi, Rwandan President Paul Kagame, Afghan women's rights activist Suraya Pakzad, Dominican Republic President Leonel Fernández, and Pakistani labor rights activist Syeda Ghulam Fatima.
+Past recipients of the award include Mexican businessman and philanthropist Carlos Slim, Irish billionaire Denis O'Brien, Moroccan entrepreneur Mohammad Abbad Andaloussi, Rwandan president Paul Kagame, Afghan women's rights activist Suraya Pakzad, Dominican Republic president Leonel Fernández, and Pakistani labor rights activist Syeda Ghulam Fatima.